joseph-walker/boxes/docs/cookbook.md

     .fmap(doSomethingStep3);
 ```

-## You can use applicative lifting to handle aggregating data into a single function call
+## You can use Lifting to handle aggregating data into a single function call

 For example, let's say you had 3 sources of data that might all be nullable
 (or maybe they're async and stored in Responses, the princple still applies).
 You can write a single operative function with 3 arguments and just pretend like you have all your data,
-then use applicative Lifting to easily gain the benefits of your ADT of choice:
+then use Lifting to easily gain the benefits of your Box of choice:

 ```js
 function doStuffWithThreeNullables(a, b, c) {